philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 }
 ~~~

 Tracking this would be trivial, but a REST API acts a little differently.
-Whilst all REST APIs make the base endpoint available via `/turtles`, not all APIs offer sparse fieldsets: `/turtles?fields=length,width,intelligence`.
+Whilst all REST APIs make the base endpoint available via `/turtles/123`, not all APIs offer [sparse fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets): `/turtles/123?fields=length,width,intelligence`.
 Of those that do offer it, it's almost always optional.

-If a REST API client calls `/turtles`, then they could be using _any_ field in that response.
+If a REST API client calls `/turtles/123`, then they could be using _any_ field in that response.
 Imagine the API plans to get rid of `intelligence` (because [all turtles are geniuses](https://en.wikipedia.org/wiki/Turtle#Intelligence)), how do the API developers know which clients are using that field?

-An RPC approach is to make a new `/getTurtles2` endpoint (or `/v2/turtles` in a RPC API pretending to be a REST API), and tell people to use that new one.
+An RPC approach is to make a new `/getTurtle2` endpoint (or `/v2/turtles/123` in a RPC API pretending to be a REST API), and tell people to use that new one.

 One approach in REST APIs is to email warnings to whatever email address was entered when the client signed up for OAuth tokens (like Facebook previously did), maybe offering a feature flag so various clients can flip the switch when they are ready.